 The world of Indian snacks, especially Gujarati ones, is huge and diversified.
 Among the vast collection, fluffy Dhokla and delicate Khandvi are the two most popular candidates.
 Let’s further explore the following 12 finger-licking Gujarati Farsan!

-9. Khandvi – Soft Layers
+9. Khandvi – Soft Rolls

 Sometimes referred to as Patuli or Dahivadi, Khandvi is a vibrant yellow dish made with Besan or Gram Flour, firmly wrapped, cut into bite-size pieces, and steamed.
 Garnish this lovely snack with mustard seeds, curry leaves, and pair it with a delightful cup of tea!